achilles-mantel/achilles-mantel.github.io/memory-bank/progress.md

 - Circular dependencies can cause subtle initialization issues
 - Handling extreme values is important for preventing performance issues
 - Error handling should be comprehensive, especially for browser APIs like localStorage
+- Separating features into distinct modules allows for easier expansion
+- Sound effects can significantly enhance user engagement in educational applications
+- Creating complementary educational features (like multiplication exercises) can expand the app's value